 Grow tent setups are a fantastic resource for anyone looking to grow small crops of cannabis, allowing you to create a private, perfectly balanced environment that promotes healthy, rapid growth.

 If you’re considering growing cannabis this way, then our grow tent setup guide has all the information you need to get this process right the first time round.

 Why Use a Grow Tent Setup?

-First, let’s take a look at why grow tents are becoming popular and why it is the best way to grow cannabis plants.
+Let’s take a look at why grow tents are becoming popular and why it is the best way to grow cannabis plants.

 - Complete environmental control – When you’re growing plants outdoors, you have to work with a climate that may not suit these plants, as well as deal with pests, diseases and extreme weather events that can damage or destroy your plants.